 A push pin appears on the screen at your present location.
-The distance and angle from the pin is listed in the upper-left corner.
+The distance and angle from the pin is listed in the corner.

-TIP: To reset the pin and measure from the current location of the cursor, select Set Reference.
+TIP: To reset the pin and measure from the current location of the cursor, select SELECT.

 Chart Symbols